avimoondra/fishbowl/README.md

 4. Start a discussion from there!

 ## Contact
-If you're not sure about either, feel free to contact me at [avimoondra@gmail.com](mailto:avimoondra@gmail.com)
+If you're not sure about either or want to hack on Fishbowl on a recurring basis, feel free to contact me at [avimoondra@gmail.com](mailto:avimoondra@gmail.com) or [join our Slack group](https://join.slack.com/t/fishbowl-game/shared_invite/zt-dzi7puk6-Dpcg748SKqoBeRqZOfV7~g).

 # Support w/$